multi-vit/entity-framework-learning/README.md

     - `provider` = the DB provider - doesn't need to be SqlServer, could be PostgreSQL etc.
     - `connection` = the equivalent of the connection string we set up in DbContext earlier

+## Interacting with your Database

+### EF Core Power Tools

+- Visual Studio extension
+- Right-click a project and you will see `EF Core Power Tools` in the context menu
+- Amongst other things, it can create a Diagram of your DB Context as a dgml file - useful for visualising and documentation

+### Adding verbose logging to EF Core's Workload

+- In the DbContext file, add a `.LogTo()` call: tell it where to log to, pass in an array of what to log along with the level of logging:
+    ```cs
+    protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)
+    {
+    optionsBuilder.UseSqlServer("Data Source=(localdb)\\MSSQLLocalDB; Initial Catalog=FootballLeague_EfCore")
+        .LogTo(Console.WriteLine, new[] { DbLoggerCategory.Database.Command.Name }, LogLevel.Information)
+        .EnableSensitiveDataLogging();
+    }
+    ```
+- Adding the `EnableSensitiveDataLogging() call will show more detail (that we wouldn't want shown elsewhere)
+- Shows things like parameters, time taken to executre command, SQL code that was generated etc.